-Prerequisite: admission to the teacher education program.
+Prerequisite: approval to student teach.
+Co- requisites: EDUC 460 or EDUC 462 and EDUC 468 and EDUC 485.
 Focuses on instructional technology strategies, educational pedagogy, educational philosophy and research, and a wide variety of instructional technologies.
 Emphasis on learning how to plan, design, and integrate technologies into teaching and learning.
 The ethical and equitable use of instructional technology is discussed and demonstrated by students.
 Designed for students seeking K-6 licensure.
-Taken concurrently with EDUC 460.
+This class meets online.